Rayhan-Ahmed-7/git-practice/git.md

 git add QnA.txt
 git add --all
 git add .
-now a commit will create a new version git restore friend-list.txt git restore .
+git commit -m ":zap: contact numbers added" now a commit will create a new version git restore friend-list.txt git restore . git log to see commit history to exit press q or to see more press up down git log --oneline to see more compact git checkout e0ac7bd commits are basically branch which is a unique name git branch table-branch git branch